AtaSahin/testops-insights/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is part of a TestOps demonstration and is designed to showcase best practices in test operations and pipeline health monitoring.